 - Experience writing tests using Jest

 - Communicative English

-“Solid soft skills are harder to come by by far.
-As for TSH, we’re searching for open-minded and communicative people.
+“Solid soft skills are harder to come by, by far.
+As for TSH, we’re searching for open-minded and communicative React developers.
 During an interview, we’re emulating real-life project scenarios to see how a candidate would respond to various challenges, related to both programming and communication (Scrum-based).
 At the very least, it’s enough to weed those who are clearly not (yet) ready,” adds Witold.

-How to find React developers – inbound methods
+How to find a React developer – inbound methods

 - Job portals